VE7LTX/VE7LTX/README.md

-# Welcome to VE7LTX Diagonal Thinking LTD! 👋
+# Welcome to the Diagonal Thinking HQ! 👋
+**What is Digonal Thinking?** It is a growth focused way of life.
+Like a staircase extending upward to enlightenment!

 ## About Me 🚀
 Hey there!
 I'm Matthew Schafer, but you can call me Matt.